 Lev.
 23 & Deut.
 16

-The only thing accomplished by changing the day of worship and community away from the Sabbath is to separate Jew & Gentile from each other and make it seem like we are distinct faiths when God’s goal has always been to make us one new man.
+The only thing accomplished by changing the day of worship and fellowship away from the Sabbath is to separate Jew & Gentile from each other and make it seem like we are distinct faiths when God’s goal has always been to make us one new man.
+Antisemitism and separation from the Jews is the primary motivation for this change.
+Scriptural arguments to support changing from the Sabbath are reasoned and determined after the fact, to justify the desire for change and separation.

 Is.
 58:13 & 66:23, Heb.
 4, Matt.
 12:8